salt satyagraha

 The Salt Satyagraha marked a significant escalation in India’s fight for independence.
 Here’s why it was so crucial:

-• Mass Mobilization: Unlike previous campaigns, the Salt Satyagraha attracted a much wider range of participants.
+• Mass Mobilization: Unlike previous campaigns, the Salt Satyagraha attracted a wider range of participants.
 Women, peasants, laborers, students, and even urban populations like merchants joined the movement in large numbers.
 This broad-based support solidified the Indian National Congress’s position as a national force.

 • Empowering Women: The campaign was a turning point for Indian women.
 It saw their large-scale participation in a public movement, breaking traditional barriers and bringing them into the national consciousness.